MakerXStudio/graphql-apollo-server/README.md

 #### me-query.test.ts

-This test shows how the context input JWT payload can be easily controlled when operating underneath the HTTP layer where Bearer token validation and decoding would be required.
+This test shows how the context input JWT payload can be easily controlled when operating underneath the HTTP layer where Bearer token validation and decoding would normally be required.

 ```ts
 import { buildJwt } from '@makerx/graphql-apollo-server/testing'